18F/18f.gsa.gov/_posts/2020-08-06-doing-user-research-to-design-the-next-gen-wdfn.md

 ## What were our assumptions?

-USGS has traditionally grouped users by professional affiliation, but that didn't necessarily correspond to how they used waterdata.usgs.gov.
+USGS has traditionally grouped users by professional affiliation, but that didn't necessarily correspond to how they used <waterdata.usgs.gov>.
 Our goal was to identify shared user needs and behaviors that we can design for.
 We referenced trends in site analytics and other background information to make informed guesses about some preliminary groups we needed to learn more about:

 * Users who are new to USGS water: Site analytics showed us that over 50% of people coming to the site were new users.
 We thought this group might include members of the public searching for water information online (such as homeowners, educators, etc.) as well as recent hires at USGS.
 * Users who routinely access a single data point, page, or visualization.
 Site analytics also showed that more than 60% of sessions were on the USGS “current conditions” pages.
 We thought this group of users might be homeowners living in flood prone areas who regularly check a nearby monitoring site, or outdoor enthusiasts who check certain gages before going out.